Abdullah-Hejazi/cleopatra-ssh/README.md

 It also has a lot of tools such as text editors, image viewer, and a lot of other tools.

-- Fix Modal resize issue
+- Fix select file dialog scroll
 - add arrows moving up/down in folder browser
+- fix folder browser error + loading